-Carbon atoms can attach to each other and form straight or branched chains and ringed structures of organic compounds.
+Carbon atoms attaching to each other can form straight or branched chains and ringed structures of organic compounds.

 Today millions of different organic compounds are known.

-Structures of organic compounds form biological polymers and act as the backbones of different types of biological molecules.
-All 4 classes of macromolecules (biomolecules of life) are carbon based.
+Structures of organic compounds form natural polymers and act as the backbones of different types of biological molecules.

 Some examples of important biological molecules include vitamins, enzymes, polyphenols, and plenty of others.